-Homestead Fiber Arts is part of the Homestead Craft Village
+Homestead Fiber Crafts is part of the Homestead Craft Village

 at Brazos de Dios, a 500 acre farm on the banks of the Brazos River